This play is currently in development. Please use the Google Doc version for Comments/Feedback.

 Summary

-This exercise will get team members to collaborate on a ‘vision of success’ for their effort.
+This exercise will get team members to collaborate on a ‘vision of success’ for their combined effort.

 Outcomes